DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 It is obvious that protection should be impleted to prevent theft of _public IP_.
 Forthermore, publically funded health research results usally reside alongside private health information that deserves to have strong protections.

+# Disinformation
+Disinformation, _dezinformatsiya_, includes the leaking of information that seems valuable but is either a dead-end, or worse, intentionally harmful.
+It is critical to ban the use of disinformation in any research affecting human health or publically funded research.
+It would be better to have instances of valid IP theft than risk any harm.

+# Data pollution
+Conversely, data pollution is another potential risk factor.
+Large scale genomics relies on careful curation.
+Importing incorrect data will pollute analysis and potentially mask true positive results from being found.
+In the last few years, some commercial genomic services have allowed users to upload their own genomic and personal phenotypic information.
+While most users are just interested in their own results, this has a reasonable large potential for risk - a targetted data submission, randomly shuffling input phenotypic information would weaken the database for assocciation analysis.

+# In the media
 I notice that reports of medical espionage in public media are not alway accurately defined.
 The newstory of a former University Of Florida researcher indicted for scheme to defraud has,